Posts Tagged ‘cut-out’

 Used as a transition between LS and CU.
 Good for showing body language.

-MLS = Medium Long Shot or ‘Cowboy Shot’
+MLS = Medium Shot or ‘Cowboy Shot’

 Frames the figure just above the knees.
 Also called a ‘Cowboy Shot’ because this shot type was commonly used in westerns to show the gunslingers and their holsters.